pymupdf/PyMuPDF/docs/font.rst

          221E ∞ (infinity)
          ...

+      .. note:: This method only returns meaningful data for fonts having a CMAP (character map, charmap, the `/ToUnicode` PDF key).
+Otherwise, this array will have length 1 and contain zero only.

    .. method:: glyph_advance(chr, language=None, script=0, wmode=0)

       Calculate the "width" of the character's glyph (visual representation).

       :arg int chr: the unicode number of the character.
-Use ``ord(c)``, not the character itself.
+Use *ord()*, not the character itself.
 Again, this should normally work even if a character is not supported by that font, because fallback fonts will be checked where necessary.
+      :arg int wmode: write mode, 0 = horizontal, 1 = vertical.

       The other parameters are not in use currently.
-This especially means that only horizontal text writing is supported.

       :returns: a float representing the glyph's width relative to **fontsize 1**.